ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter2/step2.md

 <img class="img-responsive" ng-src="{{ image.thumbnail }}">
 ```

-Now that's really it!
 We now have thumbnails in our little app.